isigner/iresign/README.md

 #### MacOS:

      1.unzip the package
-     2.if you want to use the UI version, click the iresign_ui.app 3.if you want to user termial version, open the command window, cd to directory, and execute the command
+     2.if you want to use the UI version, click the iresign_ui.macos.app 3.if you want to user termial version, open the command window, cd to directory, and execute the command iresign_ui.macos

 ### Usage for termial version

-      Usage: ./iresign.[linux|macos|win32] [options]
+      Usage: ./iresign.[linux|macos|exe] [options]
       Universal Signing Tool on all platform for Apple application, Win/Linux/MacOS/iOS is supported.

       Options: